antoniosgeme/VortexRings/README.md

 # VortexRings
+This is mainly me trying to learn julia and git workflow.
-Simple julia code to simulate vortex rings using potential flow
+Simple code that utilizes PotentialFlow.jl package to simulate axisymmetric vortex rings